EGG HARBOR CITY EDUCATION ASSOCIATION

 DURATION OF AGREEMENT

-This Agreement shall be elective as of July 1, 2007, except as herein provide, and shall continue in effect until June 30, 2010, subject to the Association’s right to begin negotiations for a successor Agreement in accordance with Article II of the Agreement.
+This Agreement shall be effective as of July 1, 2010, except as herein provided, and shall continue in effect until June 30, 2013, subject to the Association’s right to begin negotiations for a successor Agreement in accordance with Article II of the Agreement.

 In witness thereof, the parties hereto have caused this Agreement to be signed by then respective Presidents, attested by then- respective secretaries, and their Corporate seals to place thereon: